 Okay, so now you have a name.
 Where does the rest of the blog come from?
 You need to choose blogging software for managing your blog.
 WordPress is the most popular (it’s what we use), as it has many free plug-ins and themes to quickly get your site off the ground.
 WordPress itself is 100% free, but you will need to pay for a web host to actually install it on and serve your blog posts from.

-Note: Many blogs were recommending Bluehost before, but errors, complaints, and slow-loading websites have put it on our “avoid” list.
+Note: Many blogs are recommending Bluehost, but errors, complaints, and slow-loading websites have put it on our “avoid” list.

 4. Select a theme